Skogsøy Webshop Home Travel Gullfjell Contact

 Red-breasted Flycatcher

 These pictures were taken 17th September 2006, onboard a survey / construction vessel on the Ormen Lange gas field, some 150 km NW of Kristiansund, Norway.
-There is plenty of evidence that this bird must have come onboard the previous day along with some other migrants.

 This unfortunate vagrant may have been especially unlucky.
 When it arrived onboard there were in fact quite a lot of insects on the boat - one particular species of bug seemed especially common (see below).
 I found this superb bird stuck to the newly painted deck by its wing and tail.
 Although I cannot be 100% certain that it didn't blow there after it died it seems that it landed on the new paint, became stuck to it and succumbed - just when there seemed to be enough food onboard to keep it going.